cs1302uga/cs1302-tutorials/uml/uml.md

 ![cs1302.example.Person Class](cs1302.example.Person.png)

-The diagram consists of a rectangle broken up verticall into three sections:
+The diagram consists of a rectangle broken up vertically into three sections:

 1. **Class name.** In this case, the fully qualified name of the class is given.
    Sometimes, if multiple classes are given and assumed to be in the same package,